ember-template-lint/ember-template-lint/docs/rule/no-action.md

 What's wrong with `{{action}}`?

-"Action" is an overloaded term in Ember parlance.
+"Action" is an overloaded term in Ember idiom.
 Actions are:

 1.)
 Methods on the `actions` hash